 Pros

 • Used for analyzing the code coverage efficiently.
+Helping developers identify untested parts of the application and maintain high-quality codebases.

-• Provides different types of test reports.
+• It provides different types of test reports, such as code coverage reports.

 Cons